Unified Carrier Registration (UCR)

 If you operate a tractor, truck, or bus and you cross the state line, or hold a USDOT number, then Unified Carrier Registration (UCR) applies to you.
 UCR requires individuals and companies that operate commercial motor vehicles across state lines to register and pay an annual fee based on the size of their fleet.

-This requirement also includes companies operating as brokers, freight forwarders, or leasing companies and those carriers who crossed the state line in 2018 and 2019.
+This requirement also includes companies operating as brokers, freight forwarders, or leasing companies and those carriers who crossed the state lines.

 A Commercial Motor Vehicle (CMV) is defined as a self-propelled vehicle used on highways in commerce to transport passengers or cargo, if the vehicle:

 - Has a gross vehicle weight rating or gross vehicle weight of 10,001 pounds or more;